Akshaye Khanna: Career

-Breakthrough and early struggle (1997–1998)
+Breakthrough and early struggle (1997–2000)

 Khanna made his acting debut with Pankaj Parashar's romantic drama Himalay Putra (1997), co-starring his father Vinod, Hema Malini, Satish Shah, Johny Lever, Danny Denzongpa, and Amrish Puri.
 His performance earned him a Screen Award for Best Male Debut, but the film underperformed at the box office despite mostly positive reviews.

 Later that year, Khanna starred in J. P. Dutta's war drama Border alongside Sunny Deol, Suniel Shetty and Jackie Shroff.
 Set during the Indo-Pakistani war of 1971, the film was about the events of the Battle of Longewala and saw Khanna play the real-life role of Dharamvir Singh Bhan.
 The film generated positive reviews, becoming the second highest-grossing Bollywood film of 1997.
 Border won him the Filmfare Award for Best Male Debut in addition to his first nomination for Filmfare Award for Best Supporting Actor.
 News18 noted, "Akshay Khanna excels in a role that was not only multilayered but also asked him to show the mood transitions with facial gestures only."

 Khanna's final release of 1997 was the romance Mohabbat, in which he starred alongside Madhuri Dixit.
 The film received negative critical reception and was commercially unsuccessful.
 The following year, Khanna starred opposite Jyothika in Priyadarshan's romantic drama Doli Saja Ke Rakhna (1998), in which he portrayed a rich person.
 Rediff.com stated, "Akshaye produces a good performance again.
 He's not a conventional looker but still appears charming."
 In the same year, Khanna starred opposite Urmila Matondkar in Raj N. Sippy's drama Kudrat.

-Established actor (1999–2007)

 Khanna's first release of 1999 came opposite Aishwarya Rai in Rishi Kapoor's directorial debut—the musical romance Aa Ab Laut Chalen.
 It was a below average in India but performed well at the overseas.
 His next film appearance was in Shrikant Sharma's romance Laawaris opposite Manisha Koirala.
 The film received positive reviews, but fared poorly at the box office.
 Khanna next starred opposite Aishwarya Rai in Subhash Ghai's musical romantic drama Taal, in which he played Manav Mehta.
-The film was highly anticipated by critics and proved to be the fourth highest-earning feature film of 1999, becoming his first commercial success since Border.
+The film was highly anticipated by critics and proved to be the third highest-earning feature film of 1999, becoming his first commercial success since Border.
 Rediff.com wrote, "Akshaye is his usual self.
 Here he is endearing as a young and besotted lover who won't take no for an answer."
 Khanna's final film that year was Lateef Binnu's star-crossed romance Dahek in which he featured opposite Sonali Bendre as a Hindu boy who falls in love with a Muslim girl.
 The film proved to be a box office disappointment.
 Khanna had no film release in 2000.